-In some countries, deposit rates are higher compared to others though.
-Does 5% interest per year sound good?
-Because rates can get significantly higher than that, depending on which currency you’re willing to hold.
+In some countries, rates are better compared to others though.
+Does 7% interest rate per year sound attractive?
+Because offshore bank account rates can get even higher than that, depending on which currency you’re willing to hold.

 Relatively stable currencies such as Armenia’s dram are paying interest rates higher than 10% per year.